leogout/SeoBundle/README.md

 ```

 ## Contributing
-If you want to contribute \(thank you!\) to this bundle, here are some guidelines for you:
+If you want to contribute \(thank you!\) to this bundle, here are some guidelines:

 * Please respect the [Symfony guidelines](http://symfony.com/doc/current/contributing/code/standards.html)
 * Test everything!
 Please add tests cases to the tests/ directory when:
     * You fix a bug that wasn't covered before
     * You add a new feature
     * You see code that works but isn't covered by any tests \(there is a special place in heaven for you\)

 ## Todo
-* Make all configurations optionnal
 * Render all generators if no generator alias is provided
 * Packagist

 ## Thanks
-Many thanks to the [ARCANEDEV/SEO-Helper](https://github.com/ARCANEDEV/SEO-Helper) which authorized me to take some ideas from their library and to [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) which inspired me for the Providers APIs.
+Many thanks to the [ARCANEDEV/SEO-Helper](https://github.com/ARCANEDEV/SEO-Helper) who authorized me to take some ideas from their library and to [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) which inspired me for the Providers APIs.